-Action Impact Timescale Continue to train care home on the I - Stumble' training version 1 tool across the 3 Local Authority areas Improve the management of patients who have fallen but who have not incurred any physical injury Improved use of ambulance resources and reduced patient conveyance to hospital. - NB falls is one of the Big 5 target areas along with the Health Care professional calls In place and ongoing refresher training To pilot the I stumble training version 2 tool in selected local authority homes in Swansea and NPT To strengthen and enhance the support to care home staff in the management of patients who have incurred a minor injury.
-Improved patient experience Reduced risk of pressure damage for 'long lie' residents awaiting a lower acuity WAST response Phased training programme to support safe implementation between November and January.
-Maximising the utilisation and benefit of the D&V pathway Supports the prevention of un-necessary admissions to hospital.
+Action Impact Timescale Continue to train care home on the I - Stumble' training version 1 tool across the 3 Local Authority areas Improve the management of patients who have fallen but who have not incurred any physical injury Improved use of ambulance resources and reduced patient conveyance to hospital. - NB falls is one of the Big 5 target areas along with the Health Care professional calls In place and ongoing refresher training To pilot the I stumble training version 2 To strengthen and enhance the support to care Phased training programme to support safe tool in selected local authority homes in home staff in the management of patients who implementation between November and Swansea and NPT have incurred a minor injury.
+January.

+Improved patient experience Reduced risk of pressure damage for 'long lie' residents awaiting a lower acuity WAST response Maximising the utilisation and benefit of the D&amp;V pathway Supports the prevention of un-necessary admissions to hospital.
 Contains the spread of infection In place Continue to build upon the multi-agency frequent attenders programme Sign posts patients to the right service - reducing ED regular attendances Provision of clear multi professional management plans to reduce attendance at hospital.
-In place

-Action Impact Timescale Acute Care Teams will meet with WAST to refresh referral pathways To ensure all staff are aware of the directories of services available To avoid un-necessary admissions to hospital To support patients closer to home To identify further potential for direct patient referrals Full recruitment to 4 Advanced paramedic practitioner vacancies - 3 posts resourced by the Health Board.
+In place Acute Care Teams will meet with WAST to refresh referral pathways To ensure all staff are aware of the directories of services available To avoid un-necessary admissions to hospital To support patients closer to home To identify further potential for direct patient referrals November 2018 Full recruitment to 4 Advanced paramedic practitioner vacancies - 3 posts resourced by the Health Board.
 Reduction in ambulance conveyances APP Non patient.
 These roles have demonstrated a non patient conveyance rate of circa 75%.
 Fully in place from September 2018